alexkovalevv/wp-disable-admin-notices-individually/readme.txt

 == Description ==

-**Disable Admin Notices Individually** gives you complete control over admin notifications in your WordPress dashboard.
+**Unnotifier** gives you complete control over admin notifications in your WordPress dashboard.
 Stop being overwhelmed by plugin update notices, promotional messages, and other admin notifications that clutter your workspace.

 = Key Features =